 Trends and Latest Developments

 While there aren't daily breakthroughs in sugar-in-gas-tank research (thankfully), the broader trends in automotive technology and fuel system design offer some insights.
 Modern vehicles are increasingly equipped with more sophisticated fuel filtration systems and engine management systems.
 These advancements make them somewhat less vulnerable to contamination, including sugar.
-However, this doesn't make them immune, and the potential for damage remains.
+That said, this doesn't make them immune, and the potential for damage remains.

 One emerging trend is the increasing use of biofuels, such as ethanol, in gasoline.
-While ethanol can help dissolve some contaminants, it can also exacerbate the problems caused by sugar.
+Also, while ethanol can help dissolve some contaminants, it can also exacerbate the problems caused by sugar.
 Ethanol can loosen existing deposits in the fuel tank and lines, potentially carrying them along with the sugar particles and increasing the risk of clogging.

 Tips and Expert Advice